Learn Arabic with Rosetta Stone

 Takes you from total beginner to conversational proficiency, and you learn to engage in social interactions, share ideas, express feelings, negotiate complex situations, engage in general discussions and much more.

-- INTERACTIVE SOFTWARE — Gives you online access to our Complete Course, so you can learn Arabic any time and place you're on the internet.
+- INTERACTIVE SOFTWARE — Gives you online access to Rosetta Stone Arabic, so you can learn Arabic any time and place you're on the internet.

 - MOBILE APPS — Apps for tablets and smart phones that sync and track your progress across devices.